wesley4546/aboutmewebsite/content/authors/admin/_index.md

 - Visitors
 ---

-Wesley Gardiner is graduate student at the University of South Florida studying I-O Psychology.
-His research interests include personalities in the workplace, teamwork and team dynamics.
-He currently is working with Dr. Brenton Wiernik in his research lab.
+I am a graduate student at the University of South Florida studying I-O Psychology.
+My research interests include personalities in the workplace, teamwork and team dynamics.
+I currently work with Dr. Brenton Wiernik in his research lab.